 Although nothing could have prepared us for the pandemic and its impact on our businesses, we can begin to prepare for the future workplace.

 For many, this means employees working remotely more often or businesses going remote full-time.

-The pandemic has provided the ideal proof of concept for working from home.
+The pandemic has provided the ideal proof of concept for working from home, and long term remote working in general.
 So much so, as we plan our returns to the office, we find ourselves asking: “Do we ever need to return to the office full time again?”.
 In fact, 74% of organisations plan to keep the increase in home-working after coronavirus.*

-As remote working becomes a viable option long-term, it’s more important than ever to set up and future proof an agile workforce.
+As remote working becomes a viable option long-term, it’s more important than ever to set up a remote work strategy, and future proof an agile workforce.

 While there’s much to consider, including employee wellbeing and remote working policies, what do you need to think about when it comes to your IT?